linode/docs/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates.md

         cd /opt/letsencrypt

-2. Download any changes made to Let's Encrypt since you last cloned (or pull'd) the repository, effectively updating it:
+2. Download any changes made to Let's Encrypt since you last cloned or pulled the repository, effectively updating it:

         sudo git pull